Fayçal El-Khoury

 Fayçal El-Khoury MP (born May 15, 1955) is a Canadian Liberal politician of Lebanese descent, who was elected to represent the riding of Laval—Les Îles in the House of Commons of Canada in the 2015 federal election, El-Khoury won with 47.7% of the vote.
 He holds an engineering degree from Concordia University.
 El-Khoury immigrated to Canada from Lebanon in 1976.

+El-Khoury holds dual-citizenship with Lebanon.